-This study aims to explain some of the consumer's intentions to use Fintech services.
+This study aims to explain some of the consumer's intentions to use rintech services.
 The population of this study are users of Islamic P2P lending Islamic Fintech in Indonesia, such as Paytren, Investree Syariah, Dana Syariah, Ammana, and other services.
 The number of samples is determined using the 10-times rule of thumb for analyzing data in a partial least square structural equation model (PLS-SEM) to obtain higher reliability and strong effect sizes of measurement items (Memon et al., 2020).
+Therefore, this study required a minimum of 390 responses.
+Data was collected from November 2022 to March 2023 using questionnaire surveys using purposive and snowball sampling methods to gather as many responses as possible.
+After a data cleaning procedure, 396 responses were obtained.